 When do most house fires occur in the UK?

-House fires can happen at any time of day and at any time of year but are most common in December, and between the hours of 6pm and 8pm.
-Winter months naturally see an increase in chimney fires, particularly in December, January, and February.
+House fires can happen at any time of day but are most common between the hours of 6pm and 8pm.
+Fires happen least between the hours of 5am and 7am.

 How many fires in the UK are deliberate?